 Epirus is a geographical and administrative region in northwestern Greece.
 It borders the regions of West Macedonia and Thessaly to the east, West Greece to the south, the Ionian Sea and the Ionian Islands to the west and the country of Albania to the north.
 The region has an area of about 9,200 km2; the population is around 350.000 inhabitants.
-Largest towns of the region are Igoumenitsa, Preveza, Arta and Ioannina as the region’s capital.
+The largest towns of the region are Igoumenitsa, Preveza, Arta and Ioannina is the region’s capital.

-Sheep and goat pastoralism have always been an important activity in the region (Epirus provides more than 45% of meat to the Greek market) but there seems to be a decline in recent years.
-Tobacco is grown around Ioannina, and there is also some farming and fishing; Epirus is home to a number of the country's most famous dairy products' brands, which produce feta cheese among others.
-An important area of the economy is also tourism, especially eco-tourism.
-The natural beauty of the area, as well as the picturesque villages, has made Epirus a strong tourist attraction.
+Sheep and goat pastoralism have always been an important activity in the region (Epirus provides more than 45% of meat of the Greek market) but there seems to be a decline in recent years.
+Tobacco is grown around Ioannina and there is also some farming and fishing.
+Epirus is home to a number of the country's most famous dairy products' brands, which produce feta cheese among others.
+Tourism is also considered an important industry for the region, especially eco-tourism.
+The natural beauty of the area, as well as the picturesque villages, have made Epirus a strong tourist attraction.

-Further in our site you can get information about the biggest towns and touristic sites of Epirus.
-If you wish, you can ask us to provide you with more detailed information regarded to Epirus that could be helpful for your visit in Epirus.
-It’s also possible to meet members of Youth Center of Epirus in Ioannina, with previous arrangements we would be glad to show you our town and nearby touristical sites.
+You can get more information on the biggest towns and touristic sites of Epirus on the different sections of our website.
+If you wish, you can ask us to provide you with more detailed information regarding the region that could be helpful for your visit.
+It’s also possible to meet members of the Youth Center of Epirus in Ioannina, with previous arrangements we would be glad to show you our town and the nearby touristic sites.

 Strictly necessary cookies guarantee functions without which this website would not function as intended.
 As a result these cookies cannot be deactivated.
 These cookies are used exclusively by this website and are therefore first party cookies.
 This means that all information stored in the cookies will be returned to this website.